tinkermonkey/utterance_emitter/README.md

 3. **Filtered Signal**: A filtered signal is generated based on the threshold comparison.
 If the volume is above the threshold, the filtered signal is set to a high value (1).
 If the volume is below the threshold for a certain duration (e.g., 500ms), the filtered signal is set to a low value (0).

 4. **Pre-recording Buffer**: To capture the beginning of an utterance, a pre-recording buffer is maintained.
-This buffer stores a short duration of audio data before the volume exceeds the threshold.
+This buffer stores a short duration of audio data before the volume exceeds the threshold. **Not currently working**

 5. **Recording Control**: The media recorder starts recording when the filtered signal indicates speaking and stops recording when the filtered signal indicates silence.

 6. **Utterance Emission**: Once the recording stops, the recorded audio chunks are processed and emitted as an utterance.
 The utterance can include raw audio, MP3 audio, and optionally text data.

-This algorithm provides a basic yet effective way to detect when someone is speaking and capture their utterances for further processing.

 ## Optional Charts

-UtteranceEmitter can also visualize the audio data using optional charts.
+*UtteranceEmitter* can also visualize the audio data using optional charts.
 These charts can help in understanding the audio signal and the detection process.
+These charts are kept deliberately simple and free of dependencies.

-The following charts are available:
+The following charts are available, they can be individually enabled:

 1. **Waveform Chart**: Displays the time-domain representation of the audio signal.
 2. **Frequency Chart**: Displays the frequency-domain representation of the audio signal.